RCODI/rcodi-blog/content/affiliated-faculty/affiliated-faculty.md

 <img src="https://github.com/RCODI/rcodi-blog/blob/master/content/authors/santiago-torres-arias/avatar.png?raw=true"  width="150" height="150"> <br>
 **[Santiago Torres Arias](https://badhomb.re/)**
-Santiago is an Assistant Professor at Purdue's Electrical and Computer Engineering Department.
+is an Assistant Professor at Purdue's Electrical and Computer Engineering Department.
 His interests include binary analysis, cryptography, operating systems, and security-oriented software engineering.
 His current research focuses on securing the software development lifecycle, password storage mechanisms, and update systems.
 Santiago is a member of the Arch Linux security team and has contributed patches to F/OSS projects on various degrees of scale, including Git, the Linux Kernel, Reproducible Builds, NeoMutt, and the Briar project.
 Santiago is also the lead of the in-toto and Sigstore projects.

 ---